 Cancer Registry Management (CRM) students must have a minimum of an associate degree or its equivalent (60 credit hours) before beginning the CRM program.
 In addition, the CRM program requires the completion of four prerequisite courses.
 The four prerequisite courses can be taken with AHIMA and are available for purchase on the AHIMA webstore.

-Anatomy, Physiology, and Human Disease [Register]
+Anatomy, Physiology, and Human Disease [Coming Soon!]

 This course provides an overview to the anatomical structures and physiology of the human body.
 Each body system is discussed in terms of the major anatomical structures and function including how each system participates in homeostasis of the body.
 In addition, the course discusses selected major pathologies, including disease definitions and causes, signs and symptoms, diagnostic procedures, and possible treatments.
 Finally, the course discusses common issues and changes that occur in each body system through the life span.

-Computer Basics in Healthcare [Register]
+Computer Basics in Healthcare [Coming Soon!]

 This course offers a general overview of computers and the Internet and the role each has played in healthcare and will play in the future.
 Students learn the basics of hardware and software and gain a general understanding of the most commonly used applications.
 Online tools used by AHIMA, such as the Communities of Practice and the Body of Knowledge, are explored, as well as the various applications used in the teaching of online courses.

-Medical Terminology [Register]
+Medical Terminology [Coming Soon!]

 This course covers medical terminology, symbols, and abbreviations, and the application of this new language in the field of healthcare.
 While terms are covered as they relate to body structure and function, the focus is on medical vocabulary and being able to construct terms using word parts such as roots, suffixes, and prefixes.